MaeveHughes/Yay-for-Yoga/README.md

 ### Known Bugs

 -   On some mobile devices the images on the classes page are distorted.
+-   Image two on the home page beside the opening hours is out of place on an iPad device.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: